 - The degree to which the home's occupants conserve energy

-Salt River Project, one of our major energy providers in the area, has a tool that you can use to find out what some of the average electric bills are for different styles of living.
+Now that you see how difficult it is to estimate what someone's electric bills will be when they move to the greater Phoenix area, if you still want just a ballpark figure, just a number that you know won't represent reality but will give you some basis for reference have a look at the information provided by the Salt River Project, one of our major energy providers in the area.
+They have a tool that you can use to find out what some of the average electric bills are for different styles of living.
 It is called the Home Energy Manager.
 Here you can enter data about the home and the way you use energy, and get an average estimated annual cost.
-Although I can pretty much guarantee that your cost won't match that number, at least you'll have some basis of approximating.

 Renters and Utility Bills